GF2++

 auto gf2::BitSpan< Word >::copy ( std::bitset< N > const & src)

-Copies the bits of an equal-sized std::bitset and returns a reference to this for chaining.
+Copies all the bits from an equal-sized std::bitset and returns a reference to this for chaining.

 Note